Yoga and Me

 And I did.
 I studied to become a certified yoga teacher.
 I studied all I could about yoga, addiction, meditation and breath practices.
 I completed a five-year plan of saving and study that allowed me to let go of a day job and offer yoga in treatment centers, jail, and in traditional spaces like yoga studios.
 It is a tremendously fulfilling life.
 I have learned so much over the past years that I developed a training program for teachers who want to bring this specialty to their offerings.
 S.O.A.R.™, Success Over Addiction and Relapse, is the result of that work.

 Yoga is a part of my life.
 On or off the mat, it informs all I do, the choices I make and how I see the world.
-If you are interested take a class, let go of preconceptions and move home; to your body, your true self, finding total acceptance.
+If you are interested in taking a class, let go of preconceptions and move home; to your body, your true self, finding total acceptance.

 Bill Delaney interviewed me recently.
 Here is the link to this video.